Are you struggling to make your cause known and garner more support for your nonprofit through social media?

-- The audience you’re targeting: What type of content do they enjoy, and which platforms are your audience using regularly?
+- The audience you’re targeting: As well as having a clear idea of the marketing personas that you're targeting, you need to know what type of content they enjoy, and which platforms your audience are using regularly.

 - Which social platforms you’ll be using: Are you majorly limited by resources?
 It might be wise to focus on the platform most of your target audience is using, then branch out once you’re seeing results.